bitovi/academy/src/technology-consulting/5-communication.md

 **Client:** “Yeah, that’s what I’m worried about.”

 **Consultant:** “It sounds like you’re looking for an approach that’s a better fit for the existing system.”

-Tips and techniques:

-- **Observe body language:** Pay attention to non-verbal cues like facial expressions and gestures to help identify the speaker’s emotions.
-- **Use multiple mirrors before a label:** Gain a deeper understanding of the speaker’s emotions with multiple mirrors, then label the emotion, and follow up with another mirror to confirm clarity.
-By first mirroring to gather more information, then labeling the identified emotion, and finally mirroring again, you create a feedback loop that deepens understanding and clarifies the speaker’s emotional state.

-Questions to reflect:

-- How do you currently identify and respond to emotions in conversations?
-What difference could labeling emotions make in your client interactions?
-- Have you ever misinterpreted someone’s emotions during a conversation?
-How might labeling emotions have altered the outcome?

 ### Paraphrase to confirm understanding